 The following is a list of Charlotte based tech companies focused on data analytics software and services you need to know:

 1. AGDATA – A company highly focused on insight and intelligence solutions for the agriculture, crop protection, and animal health industries.
 Their data analytics solutions include Business Intelligence and Statistical Analysis for seed, turf care, crop protections, animal health and nutrition, and other agricultural industries.
 They are a 25 year old company, providing data analytics services well before the term became ‘cool’.
-I’ve gotten to know their CIO, Mike Hillhouse, over the past few years.
-He’s regularly nominated for CIO awards, and is very active in industry associations including NCTA and SIM.

-2. Fuzzy Logix – A high growth Charlotte company who recently raised a $5.5M series A investment.
+2. Fuzzy Logix – A high growth Charlotte company who raised a $5.5M series A investment.
 They provide “in-database” analytics, which analyzes data right in the database where they are stored.
 That’s different than the traditional multi-step approach of extracting data from the database, loading data on a dedicated analytics server, and then running analytics there.
 Fuzzy Logix has a partnership with Teradata, as well as Netezza and Sybase.
 The company was founded by two former BofA bankers in 2007.
 CRN magazine named Fuzzy Logix in their 2016 Big Data 100: 50 Coolest Business Analytics Vendors.

 3. Quaero - Developer of the data management platform, AdVantage, a solution that helps media companies maximize advertising revenue through optimal audience targeting.
 They do this by managing and analyzing audience data.
 Clients include ESPN, MSNBC, Keurig Green Mountain, and Bravo.
 The Wall Street Journal wrote about their application with ESPN: Data Helps ESPN Customize Ads for Sports Fans’ Leanings.
 AdVantage is pre-built with inputs and outputs for most of the standard industry sources of data and can be deployed quickly, often in a matter of weeks.
 Naras Eechambadi founded the company in 1999, sold it to CSG in 2008, and then bought it back again in 2014.
 A brief company history can be found here.

-4. Stratifyd – Developer of Signals, a self-service data analytics and visualization platform with particular expertise in unstructured text analysis.
+4. Stratifyd – Developer of a self-service data analytics and visualization platform with particular expertise in unstructured text analysis.
 Clients like Ally Bank and Lenovo use Signals for Voice of Customer analysis from product reviews, surveys, chat, email, social media, and other customer interactions.
-The platform connects to any internal data source, as well as external sources (they have built-in data connectors to Yelp, many ecommerce sites including Amazon, Twitter and Facebook, Gmail, the App Store, Google Play, etc.) The Signals platform enables analysis jobs to run ad hoc by uploading a csv or Excel file.
+The platform connects to any internal data source, as well as external sources (they have built-in data connectors to Yelp, many ecommerce sites including Amazon, Twitter and Facebook, Gmail, the App Store, Google Play, etc.) Their platform enables analysis jobs to run ad hoc by uploading a csv or Excel file.
 Derek Wang originally founded the company in 2012 as a spinout from UNCC, under the Taste Analytics brand.
-Stratifyd was recently named an IDC Innovator for the 2016 Machine Learning-Based Text Analytics Market.
+Stratifyd was named an IDC Innovator for the 2016 Machine Learning-Based Text Analytics Market.

 5. Syntelli - Syntelli Solutions is a data science and big data engineering and implementation company, focused primarily on marketing, sales, supply chain, and finance organizations.
 Their product/technology expertise lies in Hadoop, Tableau Software, Spotfire, R, Python, RapidMiner and SAS.
 Their clients, which include Wells Fargo, FedEx, Nike, utilize Syntelli to implement data-lakes, build data warehouses, and write statistical/analytical models.
 Founded in 2005, Syntelli is lead by CEO Rishi Bhatnagar, who also founded the Analytics and Big Data Society in Charlotte.
 Syntelli’s technical leader and CTO, Shikha Kashyap, is frequently seen at data analytics events in Charlotte, include the CHUG meetup group.

-6. Tresata – Just named the 256th fastest growing company on the 2016 Inc 5000, Tresata provides data software solutions for the financial service market.
+6. Tresata – Named the 256th fastest growing company on the 2016 Inc 5000, Tresata provides data software solutions for the financial service market.
 Their key product is a predictive analytics platform built entirely on the open-source Hadoop framework (see partnership with Hortonworks).
 The platform serves as a "customer intelligence management" product that helps users analyze, predict and convert customer data into sales.
 Tresata was co-founded in 2011 by Abhi Mehta and Richard Morris, both former BofA executives.
 Abhi is often a speaker at the Hadoop Summit, and was recently interviewed at the 2016 San Jose event – watch it here.
 Abhi is always advocating for Charlotte, speaking on numerous local panels and bragging about the city's talent base at events around the U.S. Tresata has hosted an annual Big Data Hackathon (more on this below).

 7. UNCC – College of Computing and Informatics.
 UNCC is the anchor of the data analytics ecosystem in Charlotte.
 The college offers market leading education curriculum in Computer Science, Software and Information Systems, Bioinformatics and Genomics, Health Informatics, Data Science and Business Analytics, and Computing and Design.
 The Data Science Initiative is an innovation spearheaded by the college, with the goal of establishing the Charlotte region as a hub of data science and analytics talent, and industry innovation.
 The college is one of the largest IT programs in the nation, with 2,400+ students enrolled last semester and over 500 graduates in 2015.
 Their annual Analytics Frontiers conference draws a national audience.